 The inspiring history of the Germanna colonies lay nearly forgotten for 200 years.

-From Brawdus Martin’s group emerged the two principal founders of our Germanna Foundation, the respected Charles Herbert Huffman and John Walter Wayland.
+From Brawdus Martin’s group emerged the two principal founders of Historic Germanna, the respected Charles Herbert Huffman and John Walter Wayland.

-Holtzclaw, Huffman, and Wayland became a dynamic trio that researched and published half a dozen books that became the foundation of the Germanna Record series that now numbers 21 volumes.
+Holtzclaw, Huffman, and Wayland became a dynamic trio that researched and published half a dozen books that became the foundation of the Germanna Record series, which now numbers 21 volumes.

-And so it is that today, on Founder’s Day, March 14, Germanna salutes its founders, and especially R. Brawdus Martin, Charles Huffman, John Wayland, and Benjamin Holtzclaw who made it possible for us to discover our own proud Germanna heritage and tell the story of the Germanna immigrants to Virginia’s frontier in 1714, 1717 and beyond.
+And so it is that today, on Founder’s Day, March 14, Historic Germanna salutes its founders, especially R. Brawdus Martin, Charles Huffman, John Wayland, and Benjamin Holtzclaw, who made it possible for us to discover our own proud Germanna heritage and tell the story of the Germanna immigrants to Virginia’s frontier in 1714, 1717, and beyond.

 — • —

-More information about the Germanna Foundation’s history can be found here:
+More information about Historic Germanna’s history can be found here:

 Germanna Record #17: The First Fifty Years of the Germanna Foundation